 When to Consult a Business Coach

-Every business experiences low points, and every business owner sometimes has doubts about their company’s future.
+Every business experiences low points, and business owners sometimes doubt their company’s future.
 These instances aren’t necessarily cause for alarm: a business coach can help you turn the following situations around.

-- The business model changed negatively, unexpectedly, and appears permanent.
-You’re experiencing lower sales, lower profits, and can’t justify your costs.
+• The business model changed negatively and unexpectedly and appeared permanent.
+You’re experiencing lower sales and profits and can’t justify your costs.
 A business coach can look at your business model and identify factors you can try changing before you sell.

-- You are tired, fatigued, burnt-out, and need a lifestyle change.
+• You are tired, exhausted, burnt out, and need a lifestyle change.
 You might want to retire or have much more personal time.
-A business coach would be able to help you manage your time better so that you don’t feel as stressed.
+A business coach could help you manage your time better so you don’t feel as stressed.

-- The business needs a significant injection of capital, and you don’t have it or aren’t willing to risk the investment.
-A business coach can help you determine if this investment is necessary and if so, can guide you through attracting investors, so you don’t have to shoulder the burden alone.
+• The business needs a significant capital injection, and you don’t have it or aren’t willing to risk the investment.
+A business coach can help you determine if this investment is necessary and, if so, can guide you through attracting investors so you don’t have to shoulder the burden alone.

 When to Sell Your Business